 FOR IMMEDIATE RELEASE

-(Arlington, VA – July XX, 2018) The National Security Technology Accelerator (NSTXL) and the Training and Readiness Accelerator (TReX) today announced the U.S. Army had awarded Inter-Coastal Electronics, Inc. of MESA, AZ, a $365,914 agreement to develop a prototype miniature, network-based, position location device for small, unmanned aircraft system platforms used during live, force-on-force training exercise at the Army’s National Training Centers.
+The National Security Technology Accelerator (NSTXL) and the Training and Readiness Accelerator (TReX) today announced the U.S. Army had awarded Aptima, Inc. of Woburn, Mass., a $168,000 Other Transaction Authority (OTA) agreement to develop a prototype methodology that aligns current Army virtual, small-arms, marksmanship training systems with real-world, live-fire marksmanship training.

-Inter-Coastal Electronics will deliver the prototype, through the TReX Other Transaction Agreement, to the Army by July, 2019.
+Aptima will deliver the prototype methodology to the Army by Summer 2019.

 About NSTXL – The National Security Technology Accelerator is a non-profit based in Arlington, VA.
 It is the essential Pentagon partner for rapidly delivering mission-driven systems and emerging technologies to the U.S. military.